Achieving Skilled and Reliable Daily Probabilistic Forecasts of Wind Power at Subseasonal-to-Seasonal Timescales over France: Data Methods

-In order to create post-processed power ensembles for each sample of our dataset, we went with an online post-processing framework which is represented in figure \ref{fig:flowchart}.
+In order to create post-processed power ensembles for each sample of our dataset, we went with an online post-processing framework which is represented in the bottom dashed box of figure \ref{fig:flowchart}.
 This means that to obtain the post-processed ensemble for a given day, all the previous pairs of observation and forecasts available were used to fit the model.
+Since forecasts are issued up to $h$ days in advance, with $h$ being the forecast lead time, one can only use the forecasts/observations pairs issued $h$ days prior to the current forecast initialization for training the post-processing model.
 Doing this allows us to keep as much data as possible and mimic what would be done in an operational setting.
 We only miss post-processed ensembles for the first $N$ samples of the dataset.
 Indeed, suppose that $N$ samples are needed to fit the post-processing model, $N$ could be model-dependant, then one can not retrieve post-processed ensembles for these $N$ points.
 Since the data is ordered temporally, the first $N$ days won't have a post-processed ensemble but all the others starting from the $N+1$ will.
 In our case $N$ is used to initialize the first model, before incrementally increasing it as observations and forecasts become available.
 This hyperparameter can be optimized but we went with $N=30$ as several works on weather post-processing advise for a size of roughly a month, a month and a half in case of a sliding evaluation (i.e no increase of the training set size) \cite{gneiting_calibrated_2005, thorarinsdottir_probabilistic_2010}.
 We monitored the convergence of the methods in terms of CRPS as the training set size increases to provide recommendations to other practitioners, which are given in appendix \ref{appendixD}.